-The fourth AGM of the Company will be held on Wednesday, 14 September 2022 at 11.00 a.m. at the offices of Augmentum Fintech Management Limited, 5th floor, 4 Chiswell Street EC1Y 4UP.
-We fully expect the AGM to be held in normal physical format again this year.
-Nonetheless, the Board strongly encourages shareholders to register their votes in advance by voting online using the Registrar's portal, www.signalshares.com or, if they are not held directly, by instructing the nominee company through which the shares are held.
-Registering votes online does not preclude shareholders from physically attending the meeting.
+Our AGM will be held on Tuesday 19 September 2023 at 11.00 a.m. at the Augmentum Fintech Management Limited office at 4 Chiswell Street EC1Y 4UP.
+The Notice of AGM will be published shortly after the publication of this annual report.
+Your Board strongly encourages shareholders to register their votes in advance by voting online using the Registrar's portal, www.signalshares.com or, if they are not held directly, by instructing the nominee company through which the shares are held.
+Registering votes online will not preclude shareholders from attending the meeting.